 I am interested in exploring whether strategic bubble releases can alleviate nighttime acidification in coastal ecosystems.
 My modeling results suggest that bubbling can be 1-2 orders of magnitude more effective at ventilating coastal ecosystems than are natural processes alone.
 Future field studies will build on the modeling results to test this hypothesis in real-world coastal ecosystems.

 Seagrass meadows have gained increasing attention in the last several years as a possible solution to mitigate coastal acidification.
 Yet much remains unknown about the potential for seagrass meadows to act as localized buffers, capable of changing their local chemistry and creating more favorable conditions for calcifying organisms such as coral and oysters.

 Low oxygen concentrations, or hypoxia, in coastal ecosystems can have detrimental or lethal effects for most marine organisms, including fish kills.
 Most efforts to combat hypoxia focus on controlling nutrient inputs to coastal ecosystems since these nutrients inputs are responsible for the eutrophication that drives hypoxia.
 While reductions in nutrient inputs are the ultimate goal for coastal hypoxia management, nutrient reductions are often too difficult and slow.
 In these situations, direct hypoxia mitigation may be a useful tool to aid in coastal management.

 Artificial downwelling is a technique to pump surface water to depth.
 This approach has significant potential to mitigate hypoxia in coastal marine and aquatic ecosystems by forcing oxygen-rich surface waters to depth where they can replenish oxygen-depleted bottom waters.
 Our current understanding of artificial downwelling is still largely conceptual, with little understanding of the biogeochemical and physical factors that will determine its efficacy.
 I am working with colleagues Clara Garcia-Sanchez and Ken Caldeira to develop models that allow us to understand the potential and limits of artificial downwelling.
-I am planning a field study to assess the spatial and temporal extents of hypoxia alleviation from artificial downwelling.
+I am planning a field experiment in the summer of 2018 to investigate its potential in a real aquatic ecosystem.
 Stay tuned for exciting progress on this project!